 Cross-licensing keeps innovation moving but also creates opacity.
 Without a public database or SEP designation, it’s hard for developers and startups to know what IP they might infringe on.

-Regulatory Attention: Governments Are Taking Notice
+Regulatory Attention: Governments are Taking Notice

 The European Commission has flagged GNSS-related patents as an area of growing importance.
 As the EU continues investing in its system (Galileo), there’s concern about fragmented patent ownership, licensing opacity, and future litigation risk.